-24. All users are reminded that all equipment must be surveyed prior to being removed from the experimental vaults, especially equipment that was directly exposed to primary or secondary beam particles.

-- 25. Please make sure that the experimental vault and the Data-U are left in a tidy state (the presumed pre-experiment condition).
+- a.
+The NSCL IT Systems Group will transfer the experimental home directory (/user/eNNNNN) and the experimental events directory (/mnt/events/eNNNNN) to the completed experiment "rawdata" area (/mnt/rawdata/eNNNNN).
+This process will be completed within three business days of receiving the form, except may be delayed for experiments with larger datasets. - b.
+Upon receipt of the "checklist for NSCL experimenters" form, IT will deactivate the experiment account preventing logins.
+The temporary disk spaces (/user/eNNNNN, /mnt/events/eNNNNN, /mnt/daqtesting/eNNNNN) will be removed once step a) above is complete. - 25.
+All users are reminded that all equipment must be surveyed prior to being removed from the experimental vaults, especially equipment that was directly exposed to primary or secondary beam particles. - 26.
+Please make sure that the experimental vault and the Data-U are left in a tidy state (the presumed pre-experiment condition).
 S3 vault experimenters should follow the guidelines referred to in item 7 above.
 Outside users should allow enough time to tidy up the experimental vault before they leave; they are also responsible for removing all experimental apparatus and materials they bring in.
 Outside users can store limited amounts of material at NSCL in storage boxes.
 An outside user group wishing to store something should inform the Manager for User Relations and then take the material to our receiving department, have them put it in a storage box, and record the number for the box.
 The receiving department has a database of stored boxes.
-Thus it will be easy to locate and retrieve the box when the item is needed again. - 26.
-If items were checked out of e-pool for the experiment, please return them to their original locations in the e-pool room and also check them back in. - 27.
+Thus it will be easy to locate and retrieve the box when the item is needed again.

+- 27. If items were checked out of e-pool for the experiment, please return them to their original locations in the e-pool room and also check them back in. - 28.
 Your feedback at the end of the experiment will help us make NSCL a more supportive place to do research.
-To this end, within two weeks of the end of your beam time, please fill and submit the feedback form posted at groups.nscl.msu.edu/survey/index.php?ID=13. - 28.
+To this end, within two weeks of the end of your beam time, please fill and submit the feedback form posted at groups.nscl.msu.edu/survey/index.php?ID=13. - 29.
 Publications resulting from NSCL data: Users should acknowledge use of the NSCL facility when preparing a publication.
-We would appreciate your notifying the Manager for User Relations when a paper is submitted for publication or an advanced degree (Ph.D. or Masters) is awarded to a student, in cases where the paper or degree is based in part or whole on experimental work at NSCL. - 29.
-There is an additional acknowledgement that users must make in their publications when the primary beam of the experiment was Ca-48.
+We would appreciate your notifying the Manager for User Relations when a paper is submitted for publication or an advanced degree (Ph.D. or Masters) is awarded to a student, in cases where the paper or degree is based in part or whole on experimental work at NSCL. - 30.
+There is an additional acknowledgement that users must make in their publications when the primary beam of the experiment was Ca-48, Zr-96, or Pt-198.
 Acknowledgement of the U.S. DOE as the provider of the isotopic material used in the research should be documented in subsequent publications and presentations.
-The following language is recommended: - "The isotope(s) used in this research were supplied by the United States Department of Energy Office of Science by the Isotope Program in the Office of Nuclear Physics." - 30.
+The following language is recommended: "The isotope(s) used in this research was supplied by the Isotope Program within the Office of Nuclear Physics in the Department of Energy's Office of Science." - 31.
 The following is taken from the Lab's policy on Research Data Storage and Dissemination: The Spokesperson is responsible for complying with NSF data policies, including long-term storage of the research data and records of the data analysis, and for responding to data access requests.
 In addition, the Spokesperson is responsible for: (1) division of any analysis tasks among the group of scientists working on that experiment, (2) providing appropriate access to the research data as required by collaborators or by federal agency policies, (3) the expeditious analysis of the data, and (4) subsequent publication of the results.